Trump says he could meet North Korea's Kim at DMZ

-OSAKA, Japan (AP) — President Donald Trump on Saturday invited North Korea's Kim Jong Un to shake hands during a visit by Trump to the demilitarized zone with South Korea.
+OSAKA, Japan (AP) — Eyeing a history-making photo opportunity, President Donald Trump issued a Twitter invitation Saturday to North Korea's Kim Jong Un to meet for a handshake during a visit to the demilitarized zone with South Korea.

+The invitation, while long rumored in diplomatic circles, still struck as an impulsive display of showmanship by a president bent on obtaining a legacy-defining nuclear accord.
+North Korea responded by calling the offer a "very interesting suggestion."

+Presidential visits to the DMZ are traditionally treated as carefully guarded secrets for security reasons.
+White House officials couldn't immediately say whether Kim had agreed to meet with Trump.
+The president himself claimed he wasn't even sure Kim was in North Korea to accept the invitation.

+"All I did is put out a feeler, if you'd like to meet," Trump said later of the message to Kim.
+He added, somewhat implausibly, that "I just thought of it this morning."

-Trump is scheduled to fly to South Korea later Saturday after he concludes meetings at the Group of 20 summit in Osaka, Japan, including with the president of China.
+Trump is scheduled to fly to South Korea later Saturday after the Group of 20 summit in Japan.
 He told reporters during a breakfast with Saudi Arabian Crown Prince Mohammed bin Salman that he would be visiting the heavily fortified area between the two Koreas.

 "We're going there," the president said.

-Shortly before the breakfast, Trump tweeted an invitation for Kim to meet him there.
-"If Chairman Kim of North Korea sees this, I would meet him at the Border/DMZ just to shake his hand and say Hello(?)!"
+Shortly before the breakfast, Trump tweeted his invitation for Kim to meet him there.
+"If Chairman Kim of North Korea sees this, I would meet him at the Border/DMZ just to shake his hand and say Hello(?)!" he wrote.

-"All I did is put out a feeler if you'd like to meet," Trump said later of the invitation, adding that he's not sure of Kim's whereabouts.

 It was not immediately clear what the agenda, if any, would be for the potential third Trump-Kim meeting.
 Trump predicted that, "If he's there we'll see each other for two minutes."
-But such a meeting would present a valuable propaganda victory for Kim, who along with his family, has long been denied the recognition they sought on the international stage.
+Still, such a spectacle would present a valuable propaganda victory for Kim, who, with his family, has long been denied the recognition they sought on the international stage.

-White House officials, who had ruled out such a possibility before Trump left Washington, did not immediately respond to requests as to whether Kim had already agreed to meet with Trump.

-North Korea's state media made no mention Saturday of a possible meeting between Trump and Kim.
-South Korea's presidential office said nothing has been determined regarding a Trump-Kim meeting and that Seoul wishes talks between the U.S. and North Korea would resume.
+Despite Trump's comments Saturday, he had told The Hill newspaper in an interview this week that he would be visiting the DMZ and "might" meet with Kim.
+The paper reported it had withheld Trump's comments, citing security concerns by the White House.

+The North's First Vice Foreign Minister Choe Son Hui said the meeting, if realized, would serve as "another meaningful occasion in further deepening the personal relations between the two leaders and advancing the bilateral relations."

 Trump's summit with Kim in Vietnam earlier this year collapsed without an agreement for denuclearizing the Korean Peninsula.
 He became the first sitting U.S. president to meet with the leader of the isolated nation last year in Singapore, where they signed a broad agreement to bring the North toward denuclearization.

-Still, Trump has sought to publicly heap praise on Kim, who oversees an authoritarian government, in hopes of keeping a deal alive, and the two have traded flowery letters in recent weeks.
+Still, Trump has sought to publicly heap praise on Kim, who oversees an authoritarian government, in hopes of keeping the prospects of a deal alive, and the two have traded flowery letters in recent weeks.

 Every president since Ronald Reagan has visited the 1953 armistice line, except for George H.W.
 Bush, who visited when he was vice president.
-The show of bravado and support for one of America's closest military allies has evolved over the years to include binoculars and bomber jackets.
+The show of bravado and support for South Korea, one of America's closest military allies, has evolved over the years to include binoculars and bomber jackets.

-Trump, ever the showman, appears to be looking to one-up his predecessors with a meeting with Kim
+Trump, ever the showman, appears to be looking to one-up his predecessors with a Kim meeting.

-As he left the White House for Asia earlier this week, Trump was asked whether he'd meet with Kim while he is in the region.
+As he left the White House for Asia earlier this week, Trump was asked whether he'd meet with Kim.

 "I'll be meeting with a lot of other people ... but I may be speaking to him in a different form," Trump said.